Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Analysis

 The setup of the second-stage training is similar to that in Ref.~\cite{Amhis_2021}.
 Instead of using a binary classifier for the signal-background separation, the BDT2 in this work is a multi-classifier with three labels: Bc for $\BcTauNu$, Bu for $\BTauNu$, and Bkg for backgrounds.
 The full size of $\BcTauNu$ and $\BTauNu$ training samples after the aforementioned selections are used in the training, corresponding to about $1\times 10^6$ events for $\BcTauNu$ and $6\times 10^5$ for $\BTauNu$.
 The background training sample is a combination of $Z \to b\bar{b}$, $Z \to c\bar{c}$, and $Z \to q\bar{q}$ events, whose proportions are based on their branching ratios and their efficiencies after previous selections, leading to roughly $1 \times 10^4$~$Z \to q\bar{q}$, $1 \times 10^5$~$Z \to c\bar{c}$, and $1 \times 10^6$~$Z \to b\bar{b}$ events.

-Input variables to the second-stage BDT include the variables used in Ref.~\cite{Amhis_2021} and a few additional variables characterising extra $D$~meson decays in the event. $D$~mesons are expected in the signal hemisphere of $\BcTauNu$ events because of the presence of charm quarks in the hadronisation of the $B_c^+$ meson.
+Input variables to the second-stage BDT include the ones used in Ref.~\cite{Amhis_2021}, which are designed to describe the full kinematic information of the $3\pi$ candidate as well as its correlation with other displaced vertices.
+A few variables are added characterising extra $D$~meson decays in the event. $D$~mesons are expected in the signal hemisphere of $\BcTauNu$ events because of the presence of charm quarks in the hadronisation of the $B_c^+$ meson.
 Variables explicitly tagging $D$~meson candidates have shown to provide a small gain in selecting the $\BcTauNu$ signal.
 The $D$~meson candidate is selected as the secondary vertex in the signal hemisphere with the invariant mass closest to 1.85~GeV.

 A summary of all features used in the second-stage training is listed as follows: \begin{itemize} \item $3\pi$ candidate mass, and masses of the two $\pi^+\pi^-$ combinations; \item Number of $3\pi$ candidates in the event; \item Radial distance of the $3\pi$ candidate from the PV; \item Vertex $\chi^2$ of the $3\pi$ candidate; \item Momentum magnitude, momentum components, and impact parameter (transverse and longitudinal) of the $3\pi$ candidate; \item Angle between the $3\pi$ candidate and the thrust axis; \item Minimum, maximum, and average impact parameter (longitudinal and transverse) of all other reconstructed decay vertices in the event; \item Mass of the PV; \item Nominal $B$ meson energy, defined as the $Z$ mass minus all reconstructed energy apart from the $3\pi$ candidate; \item The mass and vertex displacement of the $D$~meson candidate. \end{itemize} Distributions of all input features are summarised in Appendix~\ref{app:BDT_vars}.